Can Cats Be Gay? (Unexpected Answer!)

 Conclusion

-In summary, the question of can cats be gay is as complex as it is fascinating.
+The subject of can cats be gay is as complex yet fascinating one.